 Simply stated: aged Instagram accounts (~3months +) are able to follow more than new accounts; accounts with a lot of followers can follow more than those with few followers; active accounts that also have great engagement also tend to be allowed to follow more than dormant accounts.

 I set my follow limit for new Instagram accounts at 300 – 350/day for the first week.
 I then increase that number by between 50 – 70 every other week that follows until I reach a maximum of 800/day for that account.

-It is possible to go beyond 800/day when your numbers grow but I prefer to avoid reaching limits when my accounts would get temporary bans.
+It is indeed very possible to go beyond 800/day when your numbers grow but I prefer to avoid reaching limits when my accounts would get temporary bans.

 Now let’s break that further down.

 Say if you have a maximum of 5 hours a day to do the follow/unfollow method (assuming you’re doing it manually), and you’re working on a new Instagram account.
 That would amount to a maximum of 70/hr or 6 every 5 minutes.
 Those are very safe figures if you asked me.

 The same formula works for older accounts as well.